GSA/automate.fedramp.gov/content/documentation/sap/4-sap-template-to-oscal-mapping.md

 ---
 #### CSP Testing Points of Contact

-The SAP\'s metadata is used to represent the CSP\'s points of contact.
+The SAP's metadata is used to represent the CSP's points of contact.
 This uses the OSCAL common role, party, and responsible-party assemblies.
 In the responsible-party assembly, the party-uuid may point to a party in the SSP or SAP.
 The SAP tool must not assign a role ID or party ID that duplicates one used in the SSP.
-If an individual is already identified via a party assembly in the SSP, that individual\'s information should not be duplicated in the SAP.
+If an individual is already identified via a party assembly in the SSP, that individual's information should not be duplicated in the SAP.
 Instead, the SAP should reference the SSP party ID for that individual.